Muscles and Statins

 Most cases of myalgia are due to sprains and strains, but there can be any of a number of causes.
 Myalgia is considered a known and usually not significant side effect of statin use.
 Much bodily pain is due to inflammation and that’s why anti-inflammatory drugs are useful for alleviating pain.
 Aspirin, ibuprofen, etc. reduce inflammation and are called anti-inflammatories.
 Statins also have anti-inflammatory properties, so whatever the causes of this muscle pain are, they are probably not due to inflammation.

 Why do some people experience muscle problems and some don't?
 Scientists found that a gene involved in the encoding for glycine aminotransferase (GATM) – part of the energy generation system in cellular mitochondria – affects whether a person is susceptible to statin-induced myopathy.
 GATM is involved with synthesis of creatine, a key factor in providing skeletal muscles with energy.
+One mechanism that has been suggested for how myopathy arises from statin use involves the biochemical class isoprenoids.
+There are lipids produced by HMG-CoA reductase pathway in the body’s normal metabolism.
+Statins interfere in this pathway and consequently lower the concentration of isoprenoids in muscle tissue, which may signal cells to die.

 Does this help anyone or is it purely interesting science?
 Well, it shows a biological underpinning for the myopathy and that people who have it are not just hypochondriacs.
-A company called Sage Bionetworks may be working on an assay to quickly determine whether someone has this gene variant, although there is no guarantee an inexpensive and fast marker test will be found.

 Response to Myopathy